Exbito/exbito-api-docs/source/includes/_errors.md

 read `X-Reason` header on the response to find out more info about the error.

 <aside class="notice">
-The `X-Reason` headers might not be avauilable on some errors.
-But in most case keeping an eye on `X-Reason` header will help you finding the error reason.
+The `X-Reason` headers might not be available on some errors.
+But in most cases, keeping an eye on `X-Reason` header will help you finding the error reason.
 </aside>

 The Exbito API uses the following error codes: